Why does the US have hunting laws?

 Whatever your motive for hunting, or your personal views on the sport, it is clear that hunting regulations are essential for the protection of the natural world.

-The variations on a state level are also important to ensure a delicate balance for different habitats and species across the nation.
+State-level variations are also important to maintain a delicate balance among different habitats and species across the nation.